pmaoui/markuping/README.md

 # markuping
-For viewing and paging through a markdown file with color and formatting
+For viewing a markdown file with color and formatting

 ![](markuping.gif)